 The Long War Against Extremism in Afghanistan

-General David Petraeus (US Army, Ret) served more than 37 years in the U.S. military, culminating his career with six consecutive commands, five of which were combat, including command of the Multi-National Force-Iraq during the Surge, U.S. Central Command, and Coalition and U.S. Forces in Afghanistan.
-He also served as Director of the CIA and is now a partner in the KKR global investment firm and chairs the firm’s global institute.
+General David Petraeus served more than 37 years in the U.S. military with six consecutive commands, five of which were combat, including command of the Multi-National Force-Iraq during the Surge, U.S. Central Command, and Coalition and U.S. Forces in Afghanistan.
+He is a partner in the KKR global investment firm and chairs the firm’s global institute.

 Nearly two and a half years ago, General David Petraeus (US Army, Ret.) wrote an opinion piece published in The Washington Post, titled, ‘5 ‘big ideas’ to guide us in the Long War against Islamic extremism’.